huggingface/hub-docs/docs/hub/datasets-webdataset.md

 # WebDataset

-[WebDataset](https://github.com/webdataset/webdataset) is a library to write I/O pipelines for large datasets.
+[WebDataset](https://github.com/webdataset/webdataset) is a library for writing I/O pipelines for large datasets.
-It is especially useful to stream large scale datasets in WebDataset format to a DataLoader.
+Its sequential I/O and sharding features make it especially useful for streaming large-scale datasets to a DataLoader.

 ## The WebDataset format

 A WebDataset file is a TAR archive containing a series of data files.
-All the successive data files with the same prefix are considered to be part of the same example (e.g. an image/audio file and its label or metadata):
+All successive data files with the same prefix are considered to be part of the same example (e.g., an image/audio file and its label or metadata):

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-webdataset-format.png"/>